verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] No human being has stood so close to my soul as you stand
 - [ ] You, my love, are all over my blood
 - [ ] You are the dried flowers between the pages of my favourite book.
+- [ ] I exist in 2 places.
+Here, and where you are.
 Man 2: No, that’s what life is for.
 —The Lift (2000)